A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Sleeping Street Vendor, Bangkok, Thailand

-On Day 2 of our 4 Day Bangkok trip planner, you will immerse yourself in Thai culture – including a visit to the city’s largest market, a ride on a canal, a peek inside Bangkok’s malls and a Muay Thai fight.
-Note: Day 2 is best completed on a Sunday, when all of the mentioned attractions are open.
+Today you will immerse yourself in Thai culture – including a visit to the city’s largest market, a ride on a canal, a peek inside Bangkok’s malls and a Muay Thai fight.
+Note: Day 2 is best on a Sunday, when all of the mentioned attractions are open.

 Chatuchak Weekend Market